 The second area of expertise is instrument-specific.

-To achieve mastery here, we need to become specialists in our domains – we tackle the intricacies of vocal or instrumental technique and achieve a kind of unity with our instrument.
+To achieve instrument-specific mastery, we need to become specialists in our domains – we tackle the intricacies of vocal or instrumental technique and achieve a kind of unity with our instrument.

 In Chapter 5 of The Musician’s Way, I propose a framework for assembling technical skills (p.
-94-98), but I don’t go into the idiosyncrasies of instruments, opting instead to catalog resources on MusiciansWay.com.
+94-98), but I don’t go into the idiosyncrasies of instruments, opting instead to post voice and instrument-specific resources on MusiciansWay.com.